 What Is the DoNotPay Free Trial Card?

 In case you need a card that you can use to sign up for free trials without having to disclose your banking information—DoNotPay’s Free Trial Card from DoNotPay.
 It’s an excellent way to enjoy the benefits of various free trials without having to worry about automated subscriptions or missed cancelation deadlines.

 Regardless of how great they sound, the so-called free trials are often not free at all.
 They usually turn into pricey automated subscriptions that you can’t get rid of.
 It’s not uncommon for the providers to make the cancelation process overly complicated, forcing you to waste time talking to half a dozen company representatives on live chat.
 Some sketchy online merchants outright refuse to cancel your subscription.

 DoNotPay virtual card is designed to prevent those situations from happening.
 It is an instant approval virtual credit card that is not linked to your actual credit or debit card, and is valid only for free trials and registrations.
 This means that your banking information is 100% safe and secure and there’s no possibility of getting charged at the end of the free trial period.

 The process of getting the Free Trial Card is quick and easy.
-You need to log on to DoNotPay through your web browser or iOS app, and choose the Credit Cards option.
+You need to log on to DoNotPay through your web browser, and choose the Credit Cards option.
 The app will create a card number that will meet all the demands of a real credit card but will not endanger your funds or data because you will not link it to any real money source.